ARR4N/SWAP2/SWAP2-Design.md

 SWAP2 combines both steps.
 Solidity constructors have their arguments appended after the deployment code, and [CREATE2 addresses](https://eips.ethereum.org/EIPS/eip-1014) are determined (in part) from the hash of this concatenated buffer.
 If a user (willingly) approves such an address we can therefore establish equivalent proof of intent to trade their assets.

 With respect to signing (transactions or otherwise), the residual risk for SWAP2 contracts is therefore no different to baseline when compared to approving an arbitrary EOA.
-This design therefore achieves its goal of reducing phishing risk although at the expense of per-trade approvals.
+This design therefore achieves requirement (1) of reducing phishing risk although at the expense of requirement (2) due to per-trade approvals.

 ### SWAP2 attack vectors